githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 Regardless of timing, focus your feedback on the most essential changes.
 Suggest changes for minor issues within the pull request.
 When suggesting major changes, open a separate pull request against the author's branch.

 </details>

+## Step 3: Leave a review

+I've made some changes to this branch and would love :heart: it if you could `approve` this pull request.
+For now, just approving the pull request will suffice.
+In a moment we will look at requesting changes. :+1:

 ### :keyboard: Activity: Approve a pull request